 1. The Aurangabad Caves

-This is a place that is carved with soft rocks during the 6th and 7th century, and sadly the Aurangabad caves are over shadowed by tourist visiting the Ajanta and Ellora caves.
-There are around 10 caves located in the different places of Aurangabad followed by the western caves and the eastern caves that are located 1 km apart.
-The Cave 7 is generally believed to be the most crowded one and features scantily clad sculptures of lovers in the suggestive positions.
+This is a place that is carved with soft rocks during the 6th and 7th centuries, and sadly, the Aurangabad caves are overshadowed by tourists visiting the Ajanta and Ellora caves.
+There are around 10 caves located in different places of Aurangabad, followed by the western caves and the eastern caves that are located 1 km apart.
+The Cave 7 is generally believed to be the most crowded one and features scantily clad sculptures of lovers in suggestive positions.

 Ellora-Caves